Which Travel Conferences Should You Attend from June through December of 2026?

 Nomadbase events typically consist of about 7 days of conference networking, speaking sessions, skill-sharing workshops, paid (& free) adventure excursions, a welcome session that includes drinks and registration and a closing ceremony.
 Every Nomadbase event is unique and has a similar setup that is familiar with all of them, but also has new elements to all of them that make them different.

-Here is a promotional trailer taken directly from the website...
+Here is a Nomadbase promotional trailer taken directly from the website...

 Nomadbase Promotional Trailer

-I can't say for sure, but I believe it's possible that Nomad Cruise is more popular than Nomadbase.
+I can't say for sure, but I believe it's possible that Nomad Cruise is more popular than Nomadbase and quite possibly offers a better overall experience.

 Nomad Cruise is a part of Nomadbase, and it's the first of its kind being a travel conference at sea.

-There have been 13 Nomad Cruises, with the first one being in 2015 and the most recent one being in 2024.
-The next one will have a route from France to Greece from June 7th to 13th this year.
+There have been 16 Nomad Cruises, with the first one being in 2015 and the most recent one being in 2026.
+The next one will have a route from South Hampton, UK to New York City this year.
 There are several different ticket options to choose from.
 Sign up now via the website here.
-And another one that will happen this year after that one will be a route from Seattle to Sydney from October 12th to November 9th, and it's the 10th Anniversary Cruise!!
-You can sign up here.
+And another one that will happen this year after that one in November and will be a route from Barcelona to the Caribbean and you can sign up for it here.

 What one could expect from a typical Nomad Cruise is hundreds of digital nomads onboard for several days, visiting exotic destinations while enjoying daily conferencing activities and evening festivities.
 It's basically what you would get at a typical "fully-loaded" land conference except it's all on a cruise ship, along with land excursions and activities.
 It is "an environment of learning, sharing, creating, and connecting," according to their website.